Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

 In addition to a high-mass population of hierarchical mergers, we observe evidence for a distinct subpopulation of 1G+2G mergers with masses $m_1\in(13,20) M_\odot$.
 The 1G+2G fraction is constrained to be $\gtrsim5\%$ at the 99\% level in this range.
-The existence of this low-mass population is compatible with the results of Refs.~\cite{Antonini:2025ilj, Tong:2025xir}, even as we expand the dimensionality of the problem by including precessing spin.
-Considering where each posterior sample achieves its maximum in this mass range, we find a peak in the fraction of hierarchical mergers at $m_\mathrm{peak} = 15.7_{-1.1}^{+3.2}M_\odot$.
-Inference of this feature is not solely driven by the exceptional events GW241011 and GW241110, which lie in this mass regime and whose spin and tilt characteristics are consistent with 1G+2G; an analysis excluding these events recovers the lower peak albeit with greater uncertainty (see Supplemental Material).
-While the data suggest potentially a large fraction of mergers in 13--20 $M_\odot$ are hierarchical, they also imply few mergers in 20--40 $M_\odot$ are: the $\chieff$--$\chip$ distribution is inferred to be primarily Gaussian for $m_1\sim 8\text{--}10 \ M_\odot$ and $m_1\sim 20\text{--}40 \ M_\odot$. \fix{In fact, our tightest constraints on $\xi$ are in these regimes where we infer a low proportion of hierarchical mergers.
-At $m_1=9M_\odot \ (30M_\odot)$, we constrain $\xi<0.12 \ (\xi<0.16)$ at 90\% credibility: the population at these masses is almost purely first-generation.}
+The existence of this low-mass population is compatible with Refs.~\cite{Antonini:2025ilj, Tong:2025xir} even as we expand the dimensionality and accuracy of the population model by including spin precession.
+Taking the value of $m_1$ that maximizes $\xi(m_1)$ in this mass range, we find a peak in the fraction of hierarchical mergers at $m_\mathrm{peak} = 15.7_{-1.1}^{+3.2}M_\odot$.
+Inference of this feature is not solely driven by the hierarchical candidates GW241011 and GW241110, which lie in this mass regime: an analysis excluding these events also recovers the lower peak (see Supplemental Material), indicating the feature is not an artifact of their inclusion.
+Including these events without the entirety of O4b introduces a degree of selection bias, though we note this choice is shared by other recent works~\cite{Tong:2025xir, Farah:2026jlc, Vijaykumar:2026zjy}, as GWTC-4 alongside these events comprise the most complete data product currently available.
+While the data suggest potentially a large fraction of mergers in 13--20 $M_\odot$ are hierarchical, they also imply few mergers in 20--40 $M_\odot$ are: the $\chieff$--$\chip$ distribution is inferred to be primarily Gaussian (i.e., first-generation) for $m_1\sim 8\text{--}10 \ M_\odot$ and $m_1\sim 20\text{--}40 \ M_\odot$.
+Our tightest constraints on $\xi$ are in the regimes where we infer a low proportion of hierarchical mergers.
+At $m_1=9M_\odot \ (30M_\odot)$, we constrain $\xi<0.12 \ (\xi<0.16)$ at 90\% credibility.